-Upon establishing the appropriate geographic area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations.
+Upon establishing the appropriate assessment area for scoping, the RPF must again exercise prudent professional judgement with respect to the depth of research necessary to identify all plant species of consequential status and suitable habitat that may be significantly impacted by the timber operations.
 The RPF should rely on a broad spectrum of informational sources.
 In addition to state and federal agency lists for rare, endangered, or threatened species, examples of appropriate informational resources include, but are not limited to, the California Natural Diversity Database (CNDDB), BIOS, information provided by contacts at state and federal agencies, the Environmental Conservation Online System (ECOS), prior botanical surveys, Natural Community Conservation Plans or Habitat Conservation Plans, California Native Plant Society (CNPS) inventories, CNDDB’s Special Vascular Plants, Bryophytes, and Lichens List, California Consortium of Herbaria, Calflora, environmental review documents for projects in the vicinity, and reports, studies, and similar documents prepared by academic institutions or professional organization.

-For purposes of Plan review, as well as potential subsequent appeal, it is in the RPF’s interest to identify a comprehensive list of potential plant species followed by a clearly documented process of elimination, as opposed to omitting potentially relevant plant species at the outset which may result in review team agencies seeking additional information during Plan review.
-Detailed information as to why each species was eliminated, along with any relevant data or site-specific information, is likely to facilitate agency review and expedite overall Plan review processes.
+For purposes of Plan review, as well as potential subsequent appeal, it is in the RPF’s interest to identify a comprehensive list of potential plant species followed by a clearly documented assessment to determine whether there could be a significant impact on each of the identified species.
+This may include a discussion of the relevant habitat and life history; the availability, quality, and quantity of habitat within the project area and the assessment area; and whether the species is present or potentially present.
+Omitting potentially relevant plant species at the outset may result in review team agencies seeking additional information during Plan review.
+Specific information as to why each species was eliminated, along with any relevant data or site-specific information, is likely to facilitate agency review and expedite overall Plan review processes.
 If an RPF lacks information to decisively eliminate a potential plant species from consideration, the prudent course of action is to include it.
-Potential justifications for eliminating a species might include lack of suitable habitat or appropriate soil substrate or being located outside of species range.
+Potential justifications for eliminating a species might include lack of suitable habitat or appropriate soil substrate or being located substantially outside of species range.

-The primary purpose of the scoping process is the identification of plant species of consequential status under CEQA, which will need to be directly addressed in the Plan.
+One common area of confusion pertains to the scope of plants that truly qualify as plant species of consequential status under CEQA that will need to be directly addressed in the Plan.
+The consequence imposed by CEQA for these types of plant species potentially occurring within the Plan area is that the Plan must adequately investigate and discuss the impacts of timber operations on those plant species, including determining the actual significance of the impacts, evaluating the feasibility of alternatives, and identifying and proposing minimization or avoidance measures.
 For instance, CEQA Guideline §15065 mandates a finding of potential significant environmental impact where substantial evidence indicates the project has the potential to, among other things, “cause a fish or wildlife population to drop below self-sustaining levels … [or] substantially reduce the number or restrict the range of an endangered, rare or threatened species.”

-Thus, plant species of consequential status generally include rare, threatened, or endangered species.
-The consequence imposed by CEQA for these types of plant species potentially occurring within the Plan area is that the Plan must adequately investigate and discuss the impacts of timber operations on those plant species, including determining the actual significance of the impacts, evaluating the feasibility of alternatives, and identifying and proposing minimization or avoidance measures.Guideline §15380(b) defines what constitutes a rare or endangered species for purposes of CEQA review, including Guideline §15065.
+Thus, plant species of consequential status include rare, threatened, or endangered species.
+Guideline §15380(b) defines what constitutes a rare or endangered species for purposes of CEQA review, including Guideline §15065.
 Pursuant to Guideline § 15380(c), species formally listed as rare, threatened, or endangered under the state or federal Endangered Species Acts are presumed to satisfy this definition.
 However, Guideline §15380(d) adds that nonlisted species “shall nevertheless be considered to be endangered, rare or threatened, if the species can be shown to meet the criteria” in the guideline’s definition.